 “Scrum recognizes no titles for Development Team members other than Developer.
 Regardless of the work being performed by the person, there are no exceptions to this rule; “

 I like this – it is not the “developer” definition in the sense of a developer being someone who writes code, but a developer is someone who contributes to the development of the product.
-This has been used and maybe even abused in the past where teams consist of only programmers, rather than a cross skilled group of “developers”.
+This has been used and maybe even abused in the past where teams consist of only programmers, rather than across skilled group of “developers”.
 We need to think about the skills needed in the team and the proportion of those skills, and what work is required to be done to complete the task as opposed to the titles of the team members.

 “Each event in Scrum is an opportunity to inspect and adapt something.
 These events are specifically designed to enable critical transparency and inspection.
-Failure to include any of these events results in reduced transparency and is a lost opportunity to insect and adapt.”
+Failure to include any of these events results in reduced transparency and is a lost opportunity to inspect and adapt.”

 This one is a good one too – how many times to team decide to not do something because they don’t see the value and then head off down the wrong path.
 I was recently speaking to a group who does not do Showcases at the end of an iteration – why not?
 The extended team did not want to attend….what a missed opportunity and a “failure” according to the Scrum guide.